Jacques Cartier Bridge

+The five-lane highway bridge is 3,425.6 m in length, including the approach viaducts.

-Together with the Champlain Bridge, it is administered by the Jacques Cartier and Champlain Bridges Incorporated (JCCBI), a Canadian Crown Corporation which reports to Infrastructure Canada.
+The bridge is the third busiest bridge in Canada with approximately 35.8 million vehicle crossings annually, it is administered by the Jacques Cartier and Champlain Bridges Incorporated (JCCBI), a Canadian Crown Corporation.
+The same entity owns and operates the Samuel-de-Champlain Bridge, just a few kilometres upstream, which is the busiest in Canada.

 History

 Planning

 Discussions began as early as 1874 about the construction of a new bridge to alleviate the congestion on Victoria Bridge, which was then a rail-only bridge, the wintertime ice bridge and the ferries used to connect the city to its south shore.
 The decision to build the bridge was made official in 1924.
 The bridge was designed by engineer Philip Louis Pratley.

 Construction

 Construction was undertaken by the Dominion Bridge Company starting in 1925.
-On August 9, 1926 the cornerstone was laid, integrated into the pillar at the corner of Notre Dame Street and Saint Antoine Street, opposite the Pied-du-Courant Prison.
+On August 9, 1926, the cornerstone was laid, integrated into the pillar at the corner of Notre Dame Street and Saint Antoine Street, opposite the Pied-du-Courant Prison.
 The cornerstone contains a capsule with 59 items reflecting the year in which construction began.
 The bridge was constructed of steel at a cost of C$23 million, and the work lasted two and a half years.

 The groundbreaking was held on May 26, 1925.
-Construction began immediately and the cornerstone was laid on August 9, 1926 on Pillar No. 26.
+Construction began immediately and the cornerstone was laid on August 9, 1926, on Pillar No. 26.
 The superstructure was built between September 1926 and September 1929.
 33,267 tons of steel were needed for its construction.
 The work was completed about a year and a half ahead of schedule, without disrupting river traffic.

 It opened to traffic on May 14, 1930, however the inauguration ceremony took place a few days later, on May 24.
 The bridge was inaugurated as the "Harbour Bridge" but was renamed "Jacques Cartier Bridge" in 1934, following a petition from citizens to honour the French-Breton explorer who described and mapped the St. Lawrence River valley in 1534.